Vietnam.vn - Nền tảng quảng bá Việt Nam

 Carlsen - Ảnh 1.

-Magnus Carlsen was the more courageous person to win the final victory against Gukesh - Photo: Noway chess
+Magnus Carlsen was the more courageous person to win the final against Gukesh - Photo: Noway chess

-Although black had a clear pawn on the edge - a common endgame advantage - white also had a pair of strong pawns linked in the center, creating a balanced position according to the computer's assessment, but time was running out for both players.
+Although black had a clear pawn on the border - a common endgame advantage - white also had a pair of strong pawns linked in the center, creating a balanced position according to the computer's assessment, but time was running out for both players.

 Magnus Carlsen khẳng định đẳng cấp, hạ 'vua cờ' Gukesh tại giải Na Uy - Ảnh 2.